 - We want manufacturers to phase out PVC and polycarbonate in baby products and food packaging, and phase out BPA-based plastic lining for food and drink cans.

-- We want the federal government to implement the Productivity Commission's recommendation to establish a more systematic research program on the risks from chemicals in consumer articles.
+- We want the federal government to implement the Productivity Commission's recommendation to establish a more systematic research program on the risks from chemicals in consumer products.